markkampe/Alarm/README.md

 I would like to know from where.

-I had (for decades) wanted an alarm status panel that showed, on a house map, the status of every instrumented door/window/senso, and (if the system had been armed) which sensors had been triggered.
+I had (for decades) wanted an alarm status panel that showed, on a house map, the status of every instrumented door/window/sensor, and (if the system had been armed) which sensors had been triggered.
 I am not a hardware guy, but I eventually decided that the most appropriate technology was an Arduino and a bunch of shift registers:
    - dozens of sensors (NO or NC) are each connected to a shift register input
    - corresponding (tri-color LED) indicators are each connected to a shift register output
-   - digital outputs for four zone status relays (entries, exterior, breakage, interior)
+   - digital outputs for four zone status relays (entries, exterior, breakage, interior) provide the NO/NC loops for the (vanilla) alarm controller.
    - analog (low-asserted control) inputs for *system armed* and *zone enables*.

 The indicator lights show the status of each sensor:
    - green: closed/OK (flashing means it is armed)
    - yellow: open (flashing means it has been triggered)
-   - red: armed and open
+   - red: armed and open (flashing meaning it has triggered the alarm)

 The relays (which can be configured for high-asserted or low-asserted) are only on when a sensor (in that zone) is not in the closed/OK state.
 This is to minimize